scrtlabs/SecretNetwork/docs/validators-and-full-nodes/migrate-a-validator.md

 # How to migrate a validator to a new machine

-Please make sure you [backup your validator](/docs/validators-and-full-nodes/backup-a-validator.md) before you migrate it.
+:warning: Please make sure you [backup your validator](/docs/validators-and-full-nodes/backup-a-validator.md) before you migrate it.

 ### 1. [Run a new full node](/docs/validators-and-full-nodes/run-full-node-mainnet.md) on a new machine.